 Below are the top 15 ETFs on the ASX with the highest exposure to growth companies.

-The majority of growth ETFs listed on the ASX hold global companies, as the Australian market has fewer growth-focused sectors, such as technology and biotech.
+The majority of high growth ETFs listed on the ASX hold global companies, as the Australian market has fewer growth-focused sectors, such as technology and biotech.

 Still, global share ETFs have been some of the most popular ETFs on the ASX.